bruceravel/demeter/documentation/SinglePage/help.rst

 =================================

-An excellent resource exists for anyone stumbling over the details of XAS experimentation or analysis -- the `Ifeffit mailing list
+An excellent resource exists for anyone stumbling over the details of XAS experimentation or analysis |nd| the `Ifeffit mailing list
 <http://millenia.cars.aps.anl.gov/mailman/listinfo/ifeffit>`_.
 This
 low-noise, high-quality mailing list is populated by many of the world's expert practitioners of XAS and it handles dozens of questions